ai-mode/ai-mode/README.md

 -   **Customizable Commands**: Tailor AI operations to your specific development needs by defining custom commands and integrating them seamlessly into your Emacs setup.
 -   **Flexible Context Management**: Manage global, buffer-local, and temporary context pools, ensuring the AI receives precise and relevant information, including project-wide context via indexing.
 -   **Real-time Previews & Progress Indicators**: Get instant visual feedback for completions and track the progress of ongoing AI requests.
+-   **Structured Request Auditing**: Detailed logging of AI requests, contexts, and responses for debugging, performance analysis, and security auditing.

 Whether you're debugging complex code, exploring new technologies, or enhancing your documentation, AI mode provides the tools to accelerate your productivity and enhance your Emacs experience.